ihza6661/Toko-Komputer/docs/pitch/COMPLETE_PACKAGE_SUMMARY.md

 **You have:**
 - Strong technical skills (Dua Insan Story proves this)
-- Professional deliverable (R-Tech website is impressive)
+- Professional deliverable (Toko website is impressive)
 - Comprehensive preparation (more than 90% of freelancers)
 - Compelling offer (free trial = no-brainer for owner)
-- Backup plan (if R-Tech rejects, 5 other targets)
+- Backup plan (if Toko rejects, 5 other targets)

 **All that's left:** Execute!